dartmouth-cs98/hack-a-thing-2-summarizer/README.md

 Using Redis allows for really efficient and clean distributed computing for CPU intensive tasks.
 I would like to have a strong distributed element to my project and Redis will likely be key.

 ## What didn’t work
+The original idea was to have Python work on a redis queue.
+So it would poll a piece of work (text) and then use the Summarizer instance to process it.
+There would be an independent Node server set up to create records in the redis queue (via API) and would have a callback on completion of the task.
+However, I had a hard time getting Redis interopting with my Node code.
+As such, I very hackily threw together an intermediate Node layer that communicates via sockets to the Python summarizer.
+Essentially, it reads work from a queue, passes the work to Python, and once Python finishes, the Node intermediate layer updates the Redis task as complete - triggering the independent Node server to invoke it's completion callback.
+In essence, the user story is the exact same, it's just hacky/unscalable right now.

 I really wanted to get a POST route set up instead of the current solution (modifying the text field of a CSV file on the machine).
 However, it will be an easy addition at a later date